WDI-SEA/notes/03-html-css/css-box-model/03display-positioning.md

 We can change all this with the first positioning property we'll learn, the `display` property and the four values we can use: inline, block, inline-block, and none.

-* An **inline** element has no line break before or after it.
-This makes the element sit on the same line as another element, but without formatting it like a block.
-It only takes up as much width as it needs (not the whole line).
-Inline places all your elements on a single line.
-The bad news is that it doesn't maintain their "box"ness.
-So much for that padding...

-* A **block** element has some whitespace above and below it and does not tolerate any HTML elements next to it.
-This makes the element a block box.
-It won't let anything sit next to it on the page and takes up the full width.

-* An **inline-block** element is placed as an inline element (on the same line as adjacent content), but it behaves as a block element.
-This makes the element a block box but will allow other elements to sit next to it on the same line.
+--

+**Block Elements**
+* by default, takes up the full width of the page
+* line break before and after
+* box model applies
+* examples:
+  * Semantic block containers: div, main, section, header, footer, article, nav, aside, etc.
+  * Text wrappers: p, h1,...,h6, blockquote, li
+  * List containers: ul, ol

+**Inline Elements**
+* only takes up as much width as it needs
+* no line break before or after it
+* no box model
+* examples:
+  * img
+  * a
+  * span
+  * em, strong, etc.

+**Inline-Block Elements**
+* only takes up as much width as it needs
+* no line break before or after it
+* box model!!!

 * If you assign **none** as the value of the display, this will make the element and its content disappear from the page entirely!